For more information and guidance about how to apply for a place please visit Hampshire School Admissions web page by clicking on the link below:

 Parents may request that their child is admitted outside their normal age group.
 To do so, parents should include a request with their application, specifying why admission outside the normal age group is being requested and which year group they wish their child to be admitted.
 Decisions will be made based on the circumstances of the case and in the best interests of the child.

 In the event of a school closure, pupils from the closing school may be given priority for any school nominated as the receiving school.
-Specific arrangements will be determined by the Local Authority in accordance with the School Admissions Code and will be published at the time for the
+Specific arrangements will be determined by the Local Authority in accordance with the School Admissions Code and will be published at the time for the specific schools affected.

 This policy takes account of all Equalities legislation, together with all relevant regulations and the School Admissions Code (published by the DfE in 2014).